syncfusion-content/wpf-docs/wpf/SfDiagram/Selector.md

 {

-// Selected Nodes which has IsSelected as true
+// Selected Nodes that have IsSelected as true

 }